-The Oracle Tuxedo system uses the Queueing Services component of the Oracle Tuxedo infrastructure for some operations.
+The Oracle Tuxedo system uses the Queuing Services component of the Oracle Tuxedo infrastructure for some operations.
 (The Oracle Tuxedo infrastructure provides services such as security, scalability, message queuing, and transactions.)
 For example, administrative operations for shared memory are provided by the Queuing Services component.
 Some functions are not currently applicable to Oracle Tuxedo applications; this is noted in descriptions of these functions.

 You can also use the queued message facility for peer-to-peer communication between clients, such that a client communicates with other clients without using any forwarding server.
-The peer-to-peer communication model is shown in Figure 1-2.
+The peer-to-peer communication model is depicted in the following figure.